Farmers studying outside

 As a first step, 15 Rwandese trainers completed a Training-of-Trainers (ToT) with the newly tailored training materials.
 The ToT consisted of two weeks of in-classroom training and subsequent practical training of farmers within predefined learning groups.
 This way, trainers quickly gained hands-on experience and received input on their teaching.

-From July to December 2022, the 15 trainers trained 3,875 smallholder farmers in Rwanda.
+From July to December 2022, the 15 trainers trained 3,875 smallholder farmers in Rwanda, including 2,092 women.
 As part of the training programmes, trainers also conducted post-training follow-up sessions with the farmers to assess whether they are implementing the skills they have acquired.

 Project details